fbpx

 Protect Children from Literary Garbage

-SECOND ANNUAL HIDE THE PRIDE CAMPAIGN
+THIRD ANNUAL HIDE THE PRIDE CAMPAIGN

 Do you see rainbow-trans-BLM flags everywhere you take your kids?
 We do.
 And it has to stop.